harleydutton/tabula-rasa/tabula-rasa.md

 #### Actions
 At the start of their turn a characters actions refresh.
 Actions include a major action, a move action, and a reaction.
 A move action can be moved for moving and occasionally for dodging when combined with a reaction.
 A reaction can be spent to hold your action.
 An action can be used for pretty much everything.
 A reaction can be used to make a dodge or block check.
 Major actions are usually used for attacking or interacting in combat.
 A major action can be used with a reaction to launch a counterattack.
 Lots of things are free actions: Talking and directing minions is a good example of this.
 Doing a defensive action for another player costs a reaction and a major action.
 Whenever you use you reaction you get to take a defensive action as long as it makes sense.
 Whenever you want to use a move or major action and it is not your tick of initiative it will cost your reaction.

+##### Attacking
+Attacking costs an action.
+To attack a character describe how you want to do that and the storyteller will tell you how hard that will be either before or possibly after the roll if that is hidden information--no take-backsies.
+The difference between what flavor you use to make the attack and what flavor the defender uses to defend from it determines the subjective difficulty of this roll.
+Make the roll.
+Each success lets you inflict one piece of flavor on the defender correlated with the attack you made.
+If you are attacking with a sword you can do "sword damage" as flavor which might look like impaling, hamstringing, or severing limbs.
+The storyteller can assign lethal damage to NPCs to speed up combat.
+Players cannot assign lethal damage.

+##### advantages and disadvantages
+As an action character may attempt to create an advantage for themselves or a disadvantage for another character.
+If the action succeeds whomever is controlling the character gets to describe the advantage they create.
+If the storyteller finds it reasonable it happens.
+If not, don’t waste time arguing, just move on.
+An advantage can also take the form of having to roll fewer dice on a skill check in the future, extra damage dice on an attack roll, or a bonus to initiative.
+Inversely an advantage might mean that the character’s opponents have to roll more dice on skill checks, get fewer dice on their damage rolls, or lose initiative.
 <!-- add some subsections:
 major actions
   attacks